WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 #### UAV Image Pre and Post Processing

-Before we can analyze images from UAVs, we need to prepare them by stitching them together to remove unnecessary data and create a seamless image.
-This process is known as [Orthomosaic Generation](https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/generate-an-orthomosaics-using-the-orthomosaic-wizard.htm) and is also used in [SLAM (Simultaneous Localization and Mapping](https://www.mathworks.com/discovery/slam.html).
+Before we can analyze the images from UAVs, we need to prepare them by stitching them together to remove unnecessary data and create a seamless image.
+This process is known as [Orthomosaic Generation](https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/generate-an-orthomosaics-using-the-orthomosaic-wizard.htm) and is also used in [SLAM (Simultaneous Localization and Mapping)](https://www.mathworks.com/discovery/slam.html).
 The process involves several steps, including image calibration, feature detection, feature matching, global alignment, and blending.

 Image calibration :wrench: -> Feature detection :mag: -> Feature matching (translation estimation) :couple: -> Global alignment :straight_ruler: -> Blending :link:

 Now let's discuse each step shortly.
-Image calibration :wrench: is the process involves correcting the distortions that may be present in the UAV images due to lens aberration, sensor misalignment, or atmospheric effects.
+Image calibration :wrench: is a process that involves correcting the distortions that may be present in the UAV images due to lens aberration, sensor misalignment, or atmospheric effects.
 Image calibration includes operations such as radiometric correction, geometric correction, and color balancing to ensure that the images are accurate and consistent.
 Read more about it in this opencv blog called [image calibration](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) and in this [article](https://www.researchgate.net/publication/274674914_Digital_Camera_Calibration_Using_Images_Taken_From_An_Unmanned_Aerial_Vehicle) showing how it is done for UAV images.

 Feature detection :mag: is the process of identifying important features or points of interest in UAV images.
 This can include things like corners, edges, and distinct shapes.
 Common feature detection techniques include corner detection, edge detection, and blob detection.
 Some common algorithms used for feature detection are SIRF, SURF, and ORB ([medium paper :notebook:](https://mikhail-kennerley.medium.com/a-comparison-of-sift-surf-and-orb-on-opencv-59119b9ec3d0) comparing those methods).